Academy Award for Best Original Song: Number of nominations and submissions

 Until the Academy Awards for 1945 (awarded in 1946) any number of songs could be nominated for the award.
 For the 1945 awards, 14 songs were nominated.

 From 1946 to 2011, each member of the Music Branch of the Academy was asked to vote using a points system of 10, 9.5, 9, 8.5, 8, 7.5, 7, 6.5 or 6 points.
 Only those songs that received an average score of 8.25 or more were eligible for nomination.
 If no song qualified, there would be no nominees.
 And if only one song achieved that score, it and the song receiving the next highest score would be the two nominees.
 This system usually resulted in five nominations each year, except for 2010 when four were nominated, 1988, 2005, and 2008, when only three were nominated; and 2011 when only two were nominated.

 Following the two-song competition in 2011, the rules were changed once more.
 Beginning with the 85th Academy Awards, the Academy established a fixed system of five nominees for Best Original Song, replacing the previous voting method that had occasionally produced fewer contenders.
 Since then, there have always been five nominees, except in 2013 when one was disqualified.

 The first film to receive multiple nominations was Fame in 1980.
 Only four films have featured three nominated songs: Beauty and the Beast, The Lion King, Dreamgirls, and Enchanted.
 Dreamgirls and Enchanted lost on every nomination: An Inconvenient Truth original song "I Need to Wake Up" defeated all three of the nominated songs from Dreamgirls, while "Falling Slowly" from Once defeated all three of Enchanteds nominations.
 After these two consecutive defeats, a new rule was instated in June 2008 that a film could have no more than two songs nominated.
 While up to five songs from a single film can be submitted, studios sometimes submit only one, for fear that having two nominated might split the vote.
-By the time "We Don't Talk About Bruno" became the breakout hit from Encanto, the producers had for the 94th Academy Awards submitted "Dos Oruguitas", which was nominated but did not win.
+By the time "We Don't Talk About Bruno" became the breakout hit from Encanto, the film's producers had submitted for the 94th Academy Awards "Dos Oruguitas", which was nominated but did not win.